 In an interview with Prefix magazine, the Arctic Monkeys explained the story behind their video for this song: "We had a program in England called The Old Grey Whistle Test, from the '70s and '80s.
 It was a live show that a lot of great bands played on.
 We all liked watching the program from DVD and then we just tried to recreate that.
 We were going to do it full-on and get the guy who used to introduce bands in the beginning, and go for that sort of thing - so that it looked like a British, '70s music show - use the same cameras they used to use and whatnot, go for an old look."

 In this song, our hero is trying to impress a female club-goer with his pickup lines, including the title (which is reminiscent of a line in the disco movie classic Saturday Night Fever

 : "Are you as good in bed as you are on the dancefloor?").
 The lyrics, "Your name isn't Rio, but I don't care for sand" are a reference to the Duran Duran song "Rio

 ," where Rio "dances in the sand," and another attempt to win her affections that apparently fails.

-Guitarist James Cook spoke to Q magazine March 2008 about the album title: "I think it's a lot about (the band's home city) Sheffield - right honest people and that.
+Guitarist Jamie Cook spoke to Q magazine March 2008 about the album title: "I think it's a lot about (the band's home city) Sheffield - right honest people and that.
 And I think people respect that.
 But the funny thing is we got a bit of hammering on our internet forums about the title."